 The C3X uses a dual-lens set up to offer color video at night even without supplemental lights.
 In addition building AI into the system means the camera can spot human and vehicle shapes even in difficult lighting.
 The system works by combining data from the infrared camera (lit using two invisible-to-human-eyes lights) with the ambient brightness with a proprietary algorithm.
 The resulting H.265 video is then sent on via wi-fi, ethernet or recorded locally.
 The system still has a bright strobe (and siren) which it can use to deter intruders; people, vehicles, or both, and in what region is up to you.
 The MicroSD and reset button are tucked under a screw-sealed plate, which should make it harder to interfere with as well as earn the IP67 rating.
 It’s handy that a cable waterproofing clip is included too.
 The design is also kind to those installing a long way from wi-fi bases; the dual antenna are effective.

 A PTZ camera (opens in new tab) (pan, tilt and zoom) can act like a sentry, looking around and examining anything suspicious more closely.
-A 4x optical zoom goes a long way to picking up more useful footage for detective work, which in the CZ400’s case is bolstered by AI.
+The huge 25x optical zoom means you can see a lot further and check anything suspicious, which in the CZ500’s case is bolstered by AI.
 The camera can separate humans from animals and other objects, as well as be set up for line-crossing, intrusion, unattended baggage, and object removal.
 It is also listening out for unusual sounds, all of which can reduce false alarms by up to 90% while giving a lot of choice as to what does cause alerts.
-The 1/3-inch sensor captures 24fps, and color in light as low as 0.005 lux, while four built-in IR LEDs illuminate up to 65ft / 20m.
-The CZ400 is designed to be connected via PoE (Power over Ethernet) cables, but it does offer the option of local storage (to a Micro SD) as well as to a NVR, though the robust metal vandal-proof housing (rated IP67 and IK10) means changing it is somewhat fiddly.
+The sensor works right down to 0.005 lux in color with night vision extending to 50m (164ft), and the camera has EIS to reduce jolts of when moved.
+The CZ500 is designed to be connected via PoE (Power over Ethernet) cables, but it does offer the option of local storage (to a Micro SD) as well as to an NVR, though the robust metal vandal-proof housing (rated IP67 and IK10) means changing it is somewhat fiddly.
 See also Best PoE cameras (opens in new tab).

 What to look for in an outdoor security camera?